 Walter Hume established a trading post and hotel near the mouth of the Pinnebog River in 1844.
 From these humble beginnings, the area took the name of Pinnebog, taking its name from the river of which it was located.
 At the time, the thumb was an “impenetrable wilderness” of thickets and tall forests.

-Growth of the lumbering town began with the construction of a sawmill in 1851 by Woods and Company.
+The growth of the lumbering town began with the construction of a sawmill in 1851 by Woods and Company.
 The economy of the town was initially based on the Production of finished lumber.
-Lumberjacks cut and moved the trees in the winter and moved them down river in the spring to the Company mill.
+Lumberjacks cut and moved the trees in the winter and moved them downriver in the spring to the Company mill.
 By March ships would arrive at the dock and the finished umber would be shipped to towns all along the lower Great Lakes.